alexbosworth/memcache-client/README.md

     };

 (And thus, you see, that invalid json will result in an object mapping 'val' to whatever *was* in memcache.)

+## Strategies

+The default sharding strategy is none for a single connection, or CRC sharding on the key for arrays of more than one.
+These are available for explicit selection:

+* 'mc.Strategy.solo'
+* 'mc.Strategy.hash'

+Custom strategies, however, may be supplied to achieve other sharding policies.
+The strategy is a function taking two parameters: a key and the size of the array.
+It must return an integer greater than or equal to zero and less than the max value provided.
+E.g.:

+    function numericShard(key, max) {
+      return key % max;
+    }

 ## Testing